ibrhmch/Board-Game-Socials-Web-App/docs/design.md

 - Only one connection to the database exists at any point.
 The connection is defined as a Singleton.

 Read more [here](database.md).

+## API
+- Calling NewsAPI for news, using https://newsapi.org/v2/everything?q=board_games&apiKey=.
+Then the list of news are displayed in Game Detail page.
+- The NewsAPI will be replaced with the Collector and Analyser.